V2 Pro Series 7 Vaporizer Review

 V2 shocked the vaping world with their affordable e cig sized Pro Series 3 (reviewed here), a new innovation in vaping capable of vaping tobacco, dry herb, wax and e liquid vaping in a very small form factor.
 Not only did this APV device look better than anything available it also punches much bigger than its weight with Gizmodo excitedly stating it was the best vape pen under £150.
 “The Marvellous Magnetic Vape Pen”

-Now its big brother, the V2 Pro Series 7 is coming out to play and can be ordered here.
+Now its big brother, the V2 Pro Series 7 has come out to play and can be ordered here.
 Out now!
 The new benchmark for the herb APV (Advanced Personal Vaporizers).

 Main difference to the Series 3 vaporizer is that the Series 7 APV is larger – 3X larger capacity – and has variable voltage (VV vaporizer).
+Which translates to more, more of everything!
 Not one for beginners or regular smokers switching to e cigarettes but with its larger oven for dry herb and tobacco loose leaf (1300 mm3) and significantly more powerful battery, it is a Heat not Burn class beater for those who demand the best of the best in tobacco and dry herb vaping.
 Offering 3-in-1 vaping like little brother you will now be able to vape tobacco and enjoy dry herb/loose leaf, wax and e-liquid – at your required temperature…and for longer, much longer!

 This type of bespoke larger scale APV device is normally in the £200-£300+ range for the top range vapes, the Pro 7 personal vaporizer with its new technology is a world beater and is priced at under £120 mark.
 The S 7 vaporizer is capable of outperforming portable vaporizers that are 50% more expensive.